-10. The responsibility for ensuring compliance with Standing Orders 2 to 5 rests with individual Assembly Members alone, although advice may be sought from the Presiding Officer, the Chief Executive and Clerk to the Assembly or the Registrar of Members' Interests (through the Assembly's Table Office).
+10. The responsibility for ensuring compliance with Standing Orders 2 to 5 rests with individual Members of the Senedd alone, although advice may be sought from the Presiding Officer, the Chief Executive and Clerk to the Senedd or the Registrar of Members' Interests (through the Senedd's Table Office).
 It is, therefore, appropriate for this guidance to outline the arrangements for enforcement and penalty in cases of non-compliance.